Paul Starr: Works

 Starr's works have focused on politics, public policy, and social theory.
 However, within sociology, his work has focused on political sociology; institutional analysis; and how the sociology of knowledge, technology, and information affects democracy, equality, and freedom.
 Furthermore, he has written books relating to how policies affect health care, with works such as The Social Transformation of American Medicine, The Logic of Health Care Reform, and Remedy and Reaction: The Peculiar American Struggle over Health-Care Reform.
 In addition to his work on sociology, he has written works on the media, public, and liberalism, with works such as The Creation of the Media: Political Origins of Modern Communications and Freedom's Power.

 According to Keith Wailoo et al. Starr’s The Social Transformation of American Medicine was an exploration of medical care that had unprecedented scope and narrative power, garnering the Bancroft Prize for American History, extensive praise from health care professionals, and the 1984 Pulitzer Prize for Nonfiction.
 Perhaps the most compelling attribute of The Social Transformation is its capacity to portray a coherent image of the complex worlds of health care and health policy.
 It did so, in large part, by effectively casting the evolving stories of American medicine and American society as reflections of one another.

-This masterpiece was very widely and favorably reviewed.
+The work was very widely and favorably reviewed.
 Soon it was adopted in university classes in diverse disciplines such as history, medicine, economics, sociology, political science, and law.